wix-incubator/okidoc/docs/partial/okidoc-site.md

 ### Develop/Build

-Run `okidoc-site` script
+Run the `okidoc-site` script

 ```sh
 $ okidoc-site develop ./site.yml
 ```

-Site will start a hot-reloading development environment accessible at localhost:8000
+This will launch a hot-reloading development environment accessible at [localhost:8000](http://localhost:8000)

 ```sh
 $ okidoc-site build ./site.yml
 ```

-Will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.
+This will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.

-Read gatsby [docs](https://www.gatsbyjs.org/docs/) for more information
+Read on gatsby [docs](https://www.gatsbyjs.org/docs/) for more information

 ### Deploy

-If you use github for your repository, the easiest way to deploy site is to use [gh-pages](https://github.com/tschaub/gh-pages) library:
+If you use GitHub to host your repository, the easiest way to deploy your site is to use the [gh-pages](https://github.com/tschaub/gh-pages) library:

 ```json
 "scripts": {